 There’s more to it than that, though.
 I’ve traveled and camped all around the country.
 The best campsites I’ve found were all free or cheap!
-Why were they the best?
-Because they usually have less people, more adventure and more untouched areas to explore.
+Why were they the best?—Because they usually have less people, more adventure and more untouched areas to explore.
 Here are a few tips that most people don’t know about—some of the best-kept secrets of American camping, in my opinion.
-I’ll ramble on no further.
+I’ll ramble-on no further.
 Here they are:

-Here’s the quick gist—the United States government, in the mid and late 1800s, systematically relocated (and that is the absolute nicest way of putting the terrible, tragic and disgusting way our government treated these proud peoples) hundreds of Native Americans onto reservations.
-Gold was discovered, farming land, whatever reason deemed “necessary” by the US to obtain lands, and people were forced to leave.
+Here’s the gist—the United States government, in the mid and late 1800s, systematically relocated (and that is the absolute pleasantest way of putting the terrible, tragic and disgusting way our government treated these peoples) hundreds of Native Americans onto reservations.
+White folks discovered gold, farming land, whatever reason the US deemed “necessary” to obtain lands, and people were forced to leave.

 I’ve stayed at quite a few BLM sites, but usually they aren’t quite as good as the ones I’ve found on the aforementioned Free Campsites website.
 Also, there are little to no spots in the East.
 This option is much better for exploring the West.

-This is almost always the most expensive of these camping options… and I know that National and State Parks aren’t exactly secret tips for camping, but hear me out: There are almost always cheaper camping rates than you see listed.
-These are usually backpacking sites, but many can be reached by road.
+This is almost always the most expensive of these camping options and I know that National and State Parks aren’t exactly secret tips for camping, but hear me out: There are almost always cheaper camping rates than you see listed.
+These are usually “backpacking” or “primitive” sites, but many can be reached by road.
 Some are free, some are $3-5, you get the idea.

 Do you have any other ways for finding cheap camping?
 Or have you tried any of these options?
 Tell me about them in the comments!